rohammosalli/python-app/README.md

 To Install prometheus we can use helm

-We need change something in values for example add our domain in Ingress part
+We need change something in values for example add our domain in Ingress part and enable ingress, disable other stuff if you don't need

 ```yaml
  ingress: